 Usually these are not bleach-based, so they won’t damage any paintwork, hopefully.
 Anti bacterial sprays are easy and quick to apply, but might not be able to remove any mould stains.
 The good thing is, they are great to spray every once in a while, to make sure the fungi will not return.

-Pour white distilled vinegar in a spray bottle and do not dilute it with water.
-Spray it over the mould and wait from 30 minutes to about an hour.
-After that, spray some baking soda mixed in water.
-Scrub until all the spots are gone and rinse with clean, warm water.
 The smell of vinegar will fade away after several hours.
 Hydrogen Peroxide can be a substitute to vinegar, but it needs to be mixed with water.

 Why not try out our cleaning services.

 If you feel the task of black mould removal is too tiresome or time consuming for you, you can always book a regular home cleaning session with Fantastic Services.
 The professionals we work with will have your bathroom looking like new and no black mould will threaten you or your family any longer.

 Always be on the lookout for mold, especially the back type.
 Always remember to: